 What's In The Boston Box?

-Every other week shares/Senior and Full shares pick up today!
+Every other week shares/Senior pick up on odd weeks.

 this is the box that will be available